r-devel/recheck/README.md

 A summary of the results can be seen in the GHA webUI.
 Upon completion, the full install/check logs for all packages are available in the 'artifacts' section.

+See [Advanced Usage](#advanced-usage) for information on additional workflow arguments recheck supports.

 ## Real world example

 See here for an example using the V8 package: https://github.com/jeroen/V8/actions/workflows/recheck.yaml